Nikki (DC Thomson)

 Nikki for Girls was a DC Thomson British girls' comic which lasted for 237 issues, between 23 February 1985 and 2 September 1989.
-It is most notable for the strip The Comp, which continued in Bunty after Nikki folded.
+Its target age group was the last years of primary school and first years of senior school.
+It was the last new title launched by DC Thomson.
+It is notable for the strip The Comp, which began in its first issue and continued in Bunty after Nikki folded.